easyCZ/SLIP-A-2015/report/hayden.md

 #### ECG Sampling

-In order to show high-frequency components of the ECG trace, we must sample the ECG output as frequently as possible.
+In order to show high-frequency components of the ECG trace, one must sample the ECG output as frequently as possible.
 Sampling was achieved by setting up a `Ticker`, which interrupts the CPU at a defined interval and causes a reading from the ADC to be taken.
 The value is then transmitted using Bluetooth Low